SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/best_practices.md

 | SETUID        | Yes | No | Make arbitrary manipulations of process UIDs. |
 | NET_BIND_SERVICE | Yes | Yes | Bind a socket to internet domain privileged ports (port numbers less than 1024). |

-* Detailed desciption of each capabilities can be found at http://man7.org/linux/man-pages/man7/capabilities.7.html
+* Detailed description of each capabilities can be found at http://man7.org/linux/man-pages/man7/capabilities.7.html

 ## Secrets